waitingkuo/bdd-data/doc/format.md

 ]
 ```

 Lane marking category is `lane`.
-There are 8 lane styles `laneStyle`:
+There are 8 lane types `laneType`:
 ```
 [
     "crosswalk",